byronwall/excel-vba-book/book/09-The-Application-object/09-02-01 Disabling-calculations.md

 2. Preprocess the cost column to clean up the mess
 3. Remove the rows below the 10th percentile.

 You do a quick test and have no problem importing the CSV data.
 You've gone ahead and worked out the preprocessing logic... only took a couple calls to `Split` and `Trim`.
-YOu also went ahead and added a new colujmn to compute the `PERCENTILE` based on the now cleaned result.
+YOu also went ahead and added a new column to compute the `PERCENTILE` based on the now cleaned result.
 This is looking great on your 100 row test data set.
 Your set your application loose on the 90,000 "real" data and quickly find that it will not complete within 10 minutes.
 What's going on here?
 THe most likely provlem is that your new PERCENTILE column is being reculated every time a preprocessed data cell is being added back to the spreadsheet.
 Your processing code looks like:

 ```vba
 For Each rngCell in rngData